Services & Rates

 Deep Tissue Massage is a form of bodywork that aims to relieve tension in the deeper layers of tissue in the body.
 Deep Tissue Massage is a highly effective method for releasing chronic stress areas due to misalignment, repetitive motions, and past lingering injuries.
 Minimal lubrcant is used in order to engage the muscle tissue at a deeper level.
 Due to the nature of the deep tissue work, open communication during the session is crucial to make sure you don't get too uncomfortable.
 Keep in mind that soreness is pretty common after the treatment, and that plenty of water should be ingested to aid with the flushing and removal of toxins that will have been released from the deep tissue during the session.

-Oncology Massage is a special type of massage adapted specifically for cancer patients.
-Cancer patients have unique needs which must be addressed to make sure that a massage is beneficial to their health.
+Oncology Massage is a special type of massage adapted specifically for people with cancer or cancer histories.
+Those who are dealing with cancer or have had cancer in the past have unique needs which must be addressed to make sure that a massage is beneficial to their health.
 I focus my attention on creating a gentle, nurturing environment for you to relax into.
 As an oncology nurse I am able to work carefully with your chemotherapy/radiation regimen and can coordinate care with your oncology team.
 Permission from your Oncologist may be required, but in general there is always some type of massage that can be done with modifications.
-Special reduced rates may apply for those in active treatment.
+Special reduced rates apply for those in active treatment.
 Arrangements may be made for massage in the hospital or hospice setting.

 CranioSacral Therapy (CST)